-The Graduate Management Admission Test (GMAT) is organised by the GMAC assesses the quantitative, verbal, analytical and reading skills of the candidate.
+The Graduate Management Admission Test (GMAT) is organized by the GMAC assesses the quantitative, verbal, analytical, and reading skills of the candidate.
 While preparing for the GMAT exam, aspirants aim for a high score by covering the entire GMAT syllabus comprehensively.
 But how is the GMAT result and score calculated?
 This blog brings you a detailed guide on GMAT results and score as well as the percentiles along with a section-wise breakdown and analysis.

 GMAT Results & Score Highlights

 GMAT results and scores can be downloaded after 20 days of giving this exam.
 Along with this, every candidate is usually provided with an unofficial scorecard at the completion of the test with a percentile ranking for each section after which you can expect the complete GMAT results and scorecard in 20 days.
 Now, let’s take a look at the following points to understand how GMAT scoring is carried out to provide the final result:

 - You can access your unofficial result and scores once at the completion of the GMAT exam.

 - Once you are done with GMAT examination, you will get your five scores in Analytical Writing, Assessment, Integrated Reasoning, Quantitative and Verbal.
 Candidates can either accept or cancel those scores.

 - You can get a print out of the unofficial scores if you accept or if you cancel, then only you will know that you cancelled the scores and it will not be sent to any business school.
 The unofficial scores mainly include Quantitative, Verbal, Integrated Reasoning, and overall score.